 The foremost difficulty in constructing string field theory is to find a suitable cell decomposition of the moduli spaces of Riemann surfaces.
-Any naive set of Feynman rules led to multiple or infinite overcounting of surfaces.
+Any naive set of Feynman rules led to multiple or infinite over-counting of surfaces.
 Given a Riemann surface, we must be able to associate to it a unique Feynman diagram.
 In principle, the string vertices satisfying the conditions listed in the section (\ref{celldecomp}) can be constructed using the Riemann surfaces endowed with the metric solving the generalized minimal area problem \cite{Zwiebach:1992ie}.
 The generalized minimal area problem asks for the metric of least possible area under the condition that all nontrivial closed curves on the surface be longer than or equal to some fixed length, conventionally chosen to be $2\pi$.
-However, as we already discussed in the introduction, the description of the string vertices using surfaces endowed with minimal area metric, at present, fails to provide a calculable framework for closed string field theory.
-In this section, we shall provide an alternate construction of the string vertices using Riemann surfaces endowed with a metric having constant curvature $-1$.
+Unfortunately, as explained in the introduction, the description of the string vertices using surfaces endowed with minimal area metric, at present, has not developed enough to provide a calculable framework for closed string field theory.
+In this section, we shall discuss an alternate construction of the string vertices using Riemann surfaces endowed with a metric having constant curvature $-1$.

-The description of the string vertex with genus $g$ and $n$ punctures in the closed bosonic string field theory requires : \begin{enumerate} \item Specifying the region inside the moduli space that corresponds to the elementary string interactions. \item Specifying the choice of the local coordinates around the punctures. \end{enumerate} For this, consider a Riemann surface endowed with metric having constant curvature $-1$ all over the surface.
+Consider a Riemann surface endowed with metric having constant curvature $-1$ all over the surface.
 The uniformization theorem promises that every genus-$g$ Riemann surface $\mathcal{R}_{g,n}$ with $n$ distinguished punctures subject to the constraint $2g+n\ge 3$, can be obtained by the proper discontinuous action of a Fuchsian group $\Gamma$ on the Poincar\'e upper half-plane $\mathbb{H}$ \cite{Abi1}:

 The Poincar\'e upper half-plane $\mathbb{H}$ is the upper half-plane, $\mathbb{H}=\{z:~\mathrm{Im}~z>0\}$, endowed with the hyperbolic metric given by

 This metric has constant curvature $-1$ all over the upper half-plane.
 A Fuchsian group $\Gamma$ is a subgroup of the automorphism group of the Poincar\'e upper half-plane, the projective special linear group $PSL(2,\mathbb{R})$.
 Riemann surfaces obtained this way are hyperbolic Riemann surfaces.
 They are endowed with metric having constant curvature $-1$ everywhere.